 Advance Carolina helped keep voters safe and informed by distributing 250,000 PPE kits with information on absentee ballots and safe in-person voting opportunities.

 A notable local victory attributed to Advance Carolina’s efforts entailed overturning a conservative Board of Commissioners in a rural county to a progressive, Black majority.
 Also, a huge push in the final days leading up to the election enabled Ernestine Bazemore to win a democratic victory in a highly competitive state Senate race.

-To achieve its goals for 2021 and beyond, Advance Carolina needs help from Flip the Vote to scale up to drive turnout in critical 2022 down-ballot races which will impact important races like the open U.S. Senate seat and majority control of the state Supreme Court.
-Advance Carolina aims to add four additional organizers and 21 county leads to extend their impact across the state, engage in meaningful conversations with voters of color in swing districts, and generate enthusiasm for progressive down-ballot candidates
+To achieve its goals for 2022 and beyond, Advance Carolina needs help from Flip the Vote to scale up and train new staff for work throughout the year.
+They aim to drive turnout in critical 2022 down-ballot races which will have a “reverse coattails” impact on important up-ballot races like the open US Senate seat, majority control of the state Supreme Court, and newly redistricted US House and state legislative races.
+Advance Carolina’s planned addition of two regional coordinators, an organizing director, and 35 county organizers will help them reach their goal of five engagements per person in their target groups.
+Flip the Vote’s help will allow Advance Carolina to increase their reach by 20%, extend their impact across the state, engage in meaningful conversations with voters of color in swing districts, and generate enthusiasm for progressive down-ballot candidates.